Editage Insights Editage Insights

 3. Helps you set context for your research by summarizing everything that your readers—journal editors, referees, and other researchers—must know about your field of research to comprehend your work better.

-Easy steps to doing an effective review of related literature
+3 steps for an effective review of related literature

 There are several approaches you may take to present your literature review.
 Through this table, you may understand the difference between two of the most used approaches and choose the best approach for your manuscript: